school-brainhack/school-brainhack.github.io/content/en/modules/installation/index.md

 ### Discord

 Go to https://discord.com/download and download and install Discord.
-You will be invited to the BrainHack School Slack server via the e-mail with which you registered for the course.
+You will be invited to the BrainHack School Discord server via the e-mail with which you registered for the course.
 If you have not received the invitation, please reach out to one of the instructors.

 ### Modern web browser